Have you ever stopped to consider what you believe and why you believe it?

 So, if there is any pattern in your life that does not serve you or any area of your life that is not the way you want it to be, ask yourself “What do I believe about this?” and capture any beliefs that are not aligned with what you want to achieve.

 You may be wondering, “Can I reprogram my subconscious mind?”
 YES!
 You can absolutely reprogram your subconscious mind.
 One of the ways to quickly change your subconscious beliefs is through hypnosis, which allows you to enter that same low-vibrational frequency state that your brain was operating in during the first seven years.
-Another effective way is through Time Line Therapy®, which is a technique that works directly with the subconscious mind.
-I use Time Line Therapy® with clients to quickly release limiting beliefs and negative emotions from the past.
+Other effective ways that work directly with the subconscious mind are Time Line Therapy®, Psych-K®, Rapid Transformational Therapy®, and Havening Techniques®.
+I use these and other techniques with clients to help them quickly release limiting beliefs and negative emotions from the past.

 Another way to change your beliefs is through repetition.
 After you were about 7 years old, you formed habits by repeating something over and over again.
 For example, when you learned the multiplication chart or how to ride a bicycle.
 You practiced, practiced, practiced.
 Therefore, to create a lasting change, you can utilize the power of repetition.
 That is how you condition your mind and form new habits.
 It is how to reprogram your subconscious mind.